 Level 1: The Gigavulture

 Luckily, vultures only eat things that are already dead.
 So, uh, try not to die.
-Fortunately, the first boss was designed to be fairly straightforward, to avoid overwhelming the player too early in the game, and goes down after a steady onslaught from your assault rifle.
-Over the course of the fight, he’ll swoop down at you, launch missiles, and rain down bullets from his miniguns, so try to make quick work of him if you can.
+Fortunately, the first boss was designed to be fairly straightforward, to avoid overwhelming the player too early in the game, and to go down after a steady onslaught from your assault rifle.
+Throughout the fight, he’ll swoop down at you, launch missiles, and rain down bullets from his miniguns, so try to make quick work of him if you can.
 If you’ve been picking up weapon upgrades and crafting, he’ll go down in a pinch.

 Level 2: The Flesh Golem

 Level 2 greets you with much more glum and grotesque scenery, ripe with feeding mutants and tons of baddies, but none are as bad as the boss: the Flesh Golem.
 Frog-like in nature (and appearance), this boss has an even bigger missile launcher than our last boss, and charges at you, fast.
 Really fast.

 Avoid his bombs and his Reinhardt-like charge, and you can stave him off.
 He tends to jump a lot too, so be prepared to get out of his way.
 Speaking of prepared, you’d better make sure to bring some firepower, because he won’t go down nearly as easily as the Gigavulture - I had to use my souped-up Critter Cannon to bring him down.
 The difficulty spike is considerable, so make sure you’ve gained enough experience and weapons before taking him on.